-I love to grow the same edible crops that are used in our home cooking, and as chilli-con-carne is a favourite in my family, home grown red kidney beans are a must.
+I love to grow the same edible crops that are used in our home cooking, and as chili-con-carne is a favorite in my family, homegrown red kidney beans are a must.
 With knowledge gained from last year’s trials and errors, I shall now give you my so called ‘expert’ tips in how to grow red Kidney beans from dried seed.
 It begins with choosing a free draining site that gets plenty of sun and is protected from harsh weather.
 It is also worth preparing the ground a couple of months before you intent planting you red kidney beans with plenty of mulch and farmyard manures.

 How to germinate red kidney beans from dried seed

 1. Create your own compost using a 2:1:1 mix of John Innes ‘Seed and Potting’ compost, Horticultural grit and top soil from where they will be finally planted.

 2. Soak a handful of dried beans overnight in a bowl of lukewarm water.

 3. Using modular plug trays or 2-3 inch pots – do not use seed trays as you need to keep root disturbance to an absolute minimum – sow your seeds, 1 per pot/module into your compost mix, having the bean about ½ inch below the surface.